Zero-sum Stochastic Games with Asymmetric Information: Conclusion

 The main contributions of our paper are: \begin{enumerate} \item We consider a general stochastic zero-sum game model in which the players select their actions using different information.
 For this general model, we provide a dynamic programming characterization of the value of the zero-sum game, if it exists.
 If the value does not exist, then our characterization provides bounds on the upper and lower values of the zero-sum game.

-\item We then specialize our model to the case in which the defender has complete information (system state and attacker's information) and the attacker may have partial information.
-For this model, we show that the value of the zero-sum game exists and thus, our dynamic program characterizes the value of this game.
+\item We then specialize our model to the case in which the defender has complete information and the attacker may have partial information.
+For this model, we show that the value of the zero-sum game exists and that our dynamic program characterizes the value of this game.

+\item For the game in Section \ref{sec:incomp}, we show that our dynamic program can be used to find an equilibrium strategy for the more-informed player such that its behavioral action is a function of its private information and the common information based belief.

-\item For this specialized model, we prove that the value functions in our dynamic program satisfy some additional properties that can be leveraged to make the dynamic program computationally more tractable.
+\item For the specialized model in Section \ref{sec:incomp}, we prove that the value functions in our dynamic program satisfy some structural properties that can be leveraged to make the dynamic program computationally more tractable.
 One such property is that the value functions are piecewise linear and convex in the common information belief.

-\item In this specialized model, we show that there exists a Nash equilibrium such that the defender (more-informed player) uses a common information belief based strategy which can be computed using our dynamic programming approach. \end{enumerate}